backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 **Principle of time priority**

-Among orders at the **same price**, order accepted earliest by the exchange takes precedence.
+Among orders at the **same price**, order accepted **earliest** by the exchange takes precedence.

 ![OrderBook](OrderBook.PNG)

 ### Problem Statement

-A Stock Exchange's Matching Engine is fundamental to all trading activities.

-Not only does it maintain and manage all the investor's orders, it also generates trades from them.

-The Matching Engine has to process a large amount of data at any given interval.

-On top of this, it has to accomplish multiple functions on the back of each order processed (e.g. sending Market Data Update, Storing the Order, Generating any resulting Trade).

-Your challenge is to design a Stock Exchange's Matching Engine’s crossing functionality, storing orders and generate any resulting trades from new orders.
-Below are some requirements:
+Design a Stock Exchange's Matching Engine’s crossing functionality, storing orders and generate any resulting trades from new orders.

-- Implement in Java
-- Be able to handle multiple client connections into the Engine
-- The Solution needs to be thread safe

-You are free to list any assumptions made during this exercise.

-For example, you may assume that the orders received by the Exchange is of a certain fixed format which you have defined.

-Bear in mind that the goal of this exercise is to demonstrate your ability to design and implement a workable solution.

-Avoid third party libraries where possible.

 **Example:**